-Flap Surgery.
-Surgery might be necessary if inflammation and deep pockets remain following treatment with deep cleaning and medications.
-A dentist or periodontist may perform flap surgery to remove tartar deposits in deep pockets or to reduce the periodontal pocket and make it easier for the patient, dentist, and hygienist to keep the area clean.
-This common surgery involves lifting back the gums and removing the tartar.
+Flap treatment. treatment might be necessary if inflammation and deep pockets remain following treatment with deep cleaning and medications.
+A dentist or periodontist may perform flap treatment to remove tartar deposits in deep pockets or to reduce the periodontal pocket and make it easier for the patient, dentist, and hygienist to keep the area clean.
+This common treatment involves lifting back the gums and removing the tartar.
 The gums are then sutured back in place so that the tissue fits snugly around the tooth again.
-After surgery the gums will heal and fit more tightly around the tooth.
+After treatment the gums will heal and fit more tightly around the tooth.
 This sometimes results in the teeth appearing longer.

 Since each case is different, it is not possible to predict with certainty which grafts will be successful over the long-term.
 Treatment results depend on many things, including how far the disease has progressed, how well the patient keeps up with oral care at home, and certain risk factors, such as smoking, which may lower the chances of success.
 Ask your periodontist what the level of success might be in your particular case.